Indian Institute of Space Science and Technology: Rankings

+In the 2025 National Institutional Ranking Framework (NIRF) evaluations, the Institution successfully secured the 61st position within the Engineering category.

 Indian Institute of Space Science and Technology was ranked 51 by the National Institutional Ranking Framework (NIRF) engineering category 2024.

 Observatory

 IIST also has a small observatory on campus equipped with a 14-inch Schmidt-Cassegrain telescope and an 8-inch Newtonian telescope.
 The telescope is housed in a dome on top of the Science academic block (also called as the D2 block).
 The facility is mainly used by undergraduate and postgraduate students as well as for frequent vacation-based outreach programs.
 The dome is powered by two sets of solar panels with necessary back-up power.